thejsway/thejsway/manuscript/chapter05.md

 console.log(hello("Richard")); // "Hello, Richard!"
 ```

 In this example, the function is assigned to the `hello` variable.
 The value of this variable is a function.
 We call the function using that variable.

-This is an example of a function expression.
-A **function expression** defines a function as part of a larger expression, typically a variable assignment.
+This is an example of a **function expression**.
+A function expression defines a function as part of a larger expression, typically a variable assignment.

 The function created in this example has no name: it is **anonymous**.
 As you'll soon discover, anonymous functions are heavily used in JavaScript.